Discover South Central Washington

 Bass and walleye

 There is no minimum size and no limit on the number of walleye, bass, or channel catfish anglers can keep while fishing in the Columbia and Snake rivers.
-Scooteney Reservoir southeast of Othello has a mix of yellow perch and walleye and can provide ice fishing opportunities when safe to do so.
+Scooteney Reservoir southeast of Othello has a mix of bass, yellow perch, and walleye.

 White sturgeon fishing

-Lake Umatilla, John Day Dam to McNary Dam, opens for sturgeon on Jan.
+Lake Umatilla, John Day Dam to McNary Dam, opened for sturgeon on Jan.
 1. The daily limit is one.
 Only sturgeon with a fork length (tip of the snout to fork in the tail) between 43 and 54 inches can be retained.
-Check the WDFW website for in-season retention changes.
+Check the WDFW website for all sturgeon rules.

 Whitefish

-The winter whitefish season is open in the Yakima River between Sunnyside Dam and 3,500 feet below Roza Dam; Roza Dam to Easton Dam; the lower Cle Elum River; and the lower Naches River downstream of the confluence with the Tieton River.
+The winter whitefish season is open in the Yakima River between the Highway 223 Bridge and 3,500 feet below Roza Dam; Roza Dam to Easton Dam; the lower Cle Elum River and the lower Naches River downstream of the confluence with the Tieton River.
 As in years past, the catch limit is 15 fish per day.
-The season runs from December 1 through the last day in February.
+The winter whitefish season closes Feb.
+28, in all areas.
 Check the WDFW fishing regulation pamphlet for whitefish gear rules.

 Hunting opportunities and news